RajeshHaridoss/Lucid-project/README.md

 ## AutoScaling Policy
 + Here, we specified increasing instance by 1 (scaling_adjustment = “1”) period without scaling (5 minutes-cooldown)
 + policy type, Simple scaling—Increase or decrease the current capacity of the group based on a single scaling adjustment.
-+ Then, we creates cloudwatch alarm wich triggers autoscaling policy which will compare CPU utilization.
++ Then, we creates cloudwatch alarm which triggers autoscaling policy which will compare CPU utilization.
 + If average of CPU utilization is higher than 60% for 2 consecutive periods (120*2 sec), then a new instance will be created.
-+ If average of CPU utilization is lower than 50% for 2 consecutive periods (120*2 sec), then a new instance will be created.
++ If average of CPU utilization is lower than 50% for 2 consecutive periods (120*2 sec), then an instance will be downsized.

 ## Summary